Tutorial: Create a hierarchy of IoT Edge devices

 Configure your IoT Edge device hierarchy

 IoT Edge devices make up the layers of your hierarchy.
-This tutorial will create a hierarchy of two IoT Edge devices: the top layer device and its child, the lower layer device.
-You can create additional child devices as needed.
+This tutorial will create a hierarchy of two IoT Edge devices: the top layer device and its downstream, the lower layer device.
+You can create additional downstream devices as needed.

 To create and configure your hierarchy of IoT Edge devices, you'll use the

 iotedge-config tool.
 This tool simplifies the configuration of the hierarchy by automating and condensing several steps into two:

 Setting up the cloud configuration and preparing each device configuration, which includes:

 - Setting the parent-child relationships to authorize communication between devices

 - Generating a chain of certificates for each device to establish secure communication between them

 - Applying the configuration files for each device